rmkenv/landgempy/README.md

 ```

 ## About LandGEM
 LandGEM is an automated tool with a Microsoft Excel interface that can be used to estimate emission rates for total landfill gas, methane, carbon dioxide, nonmethane organic compounds, and individual air pollutants from municipal solid waste landfills.
+Not an offical EPA product